wp-staging/wp-staging/readme.txt

 Note, that some free backup plugins are not able to support custom tables.
 (For instance, the free version of Updraft plus backup plugin).
 In that case, your backup plugin is not able to create a backup of your staging site when it is executed on the production site.
 The reason is that the tables created by WP STAGING are custom tables beginning with another table prefix.
 To bypass this limitation and to be able to create a backup of your staging site, you can use any backup plugin or the WP STAGING backup plugin on the staging site and create the backup from that site.
 That works well even with every other WordPress backup plugin.

+= Why do I need a Backup plugin at all? =
+Consistent website backups are the foundation of a robust disaster recovery strategy.
+For mission-critical websites, frequent backups safeguard against data loss from hardware failures, software malfunctions, or even ransomware attacks.
+By creating backups of website files, databases, and configurations at regular intervals, You can ensure a swift restoration process, minimizing downtime and potential revenue loss.
+Backups should encompass all essential data, including website code, content management system files, user data stored in databases, and website configurations.
+Utilizing a combination of full backups and incremental backups optimizes storage efficiency while capturing the latest website updates.
+Furthermore, employing automated backup solutions streamlines the process, eliminating human error and ensuring consistent data protection.
+By prioritizing website backups, You demonstrate a commitment to data security and business continuity.

 = I want to backup my local website and copy it to production and another host = If you want to migrate your local website to an already existing production site, you can use our pro version [WP STAGING | PRO](https://wp-staging.com).